rigetti/pyquil/docs/source/intro.rst

 2. When applied to a state vector on the Bloch sphere, the resulting vector is also on the Bloch sphere.

 Matrices that satisfy these two properties are called unitary matrices.
+Such matrices have the characteristic property that their complex conjugate transpose is equal to their inverse, a property directly linked to the requirement that the probabilities of measuring qubits in any of the allowed states must sum to 1.
 Applying an operation to a quantum state is the same as multiplying a vector by one of these matrices.
 Such an operation is called a **gate**.

 Since individual qubits are two-dimensional vectors, operations on individual qubits are 2x2 matrices.
 The identity matrix leaves the state vector unchanged: